Trenton Six: Legacy

-Because of legal abuses in the treatment of suspects after the arrests, the case attracted considerable attention.
-The Civil Rights Congress and the NAACP generated publicity to highlight the racial inequities in the railroading of the suspects, their lack of access to counsel, the chief witness' inability to identify them, and other issues.
-Figures such as W. E. B. Du Bois to Pete Seeger, then active in leftist movements, joined the campaign for publicity about obtaining justice in the trials of these men.
-Albert Einstein also protested the injustice.
-Commentary and protests were issued from many nations.
+For several years starting in 1949, the Trenton Six case achieved international notoriety.
+The Civil Rights Congress and NAACP had generated publicity to highlight racial inequities in the railroading of the suspects, their lack of access to counsel, and the chief witness' inability to identify them.
+Figures ranging from Paul Robeson to W.E.B.
+DuBois, Arthur Miller, Pete Seeger, and Albert Einstein joined the campaign to protest what they viewed as a grave injustice.
+Commentary and protests were issued from many countries.
+In the We Charge Genocide petition presented to the United Nations in 1951, the Trenton Six case was cited as one of the wrongs done to the Negro people.